 - He gives Skyler the location of the bodies of Hank and Gomez in the hopes she can use it the information to make a deal and be spared from prison.

-- Earn Your Happy Ending: The White family's financial future is secured, Jack, Lydia, and Todd got their thoroughly deserved punishments, and the lottery ticket gives Marie and Skyler a chance to give Hank a proper funeral and keep Skyler out of prison.
+- Earn Your Happy Ending: The White family's financial future is secured, Jack, Lydia, and Todd got their thoroughly deserved punishments, Jesse escapes the drug compound, and the lottery ticket gives Marie and Skyler a chance to give Hank a proper funeral and keep Skyler out of prison.
 Walt dies, yes, but 1) he definitely had it coming, and 2) as Jesse's conversation with him makes clear, Walt welcomed it.

 - Ending Theme: Badfinger's "Baby Blue" plays in the final scene as Walt dies from his injuries.